Heat kernel estimates and their stabilities for symmetric jump processes with general mixed polynomial growths on metric measure spaces: HKE and stability on metric measure space with sub-Gaussian estimates for diffusion process

 \section{HKE and stability on metric measure space with sub-Gaussian estimates for diffusion process}

 In this section, we consider a metric measure space having sub-Gaussian estimates for diffusion process.
-We will obtain equivalence relation similar to Theorems \ref{t:main11} and \ref{t:main12} without assuming that the index $\delta$ in $L_a(\delta,\wt C_L,\Phi)$ is strictly bigger than 1.
+We aim to establish an equivalence relation similar to Theorems \ref{t:main11} and \ref{t:main12} without assuming that the index $\delta$ in $L_a(\delta,\wt C_L,\Phi)$ is strictly bigger than 1.
+We Recall that if $\Diff(F)$ holds, then there exists a conservative symmetric diffusion process $Z = (Z_t)_{t \ge 0 }$ on $M$ such that the transition density $q(t,x,y)$ of $Z$ with respect to $\mu$ exists and satisfies the estimates in \eqref{hkediff}. \bk